Social dining: Influence of Technology

-Technology has made social dining a sharable experience through real-time updates, uploaded images and check-ins (at someone's place or at restaurant).
+Technology has made social dining a sharable experience through real-time updates, uploaded images and check-ins (at someone's place or at the restaurant).
 Conversations about meals happen between people present and then are shared with those who are connected to them afar.
 Websites such as Twitter, Facebook, FourSquare and Gastronaut all encourage people to discuss their dining activities in a virtual, social space.
 Apps can be downloaded to a user's smartphone to share updates.

 Some web-based services get people together to share a social meal, even to join local families for a social dining experience while travelling, to truly experience the local culture and culinary.
-There are also other social dining networks that lets people do group meals at the homes of their users.
+There are also other social dining networks that let people do group meals at the homes of their users.
 Another way to experience social dining is by visiting a supper club.

 Social dining experiences can also be a source of revenue for host that enable them through different kind of website, those can be associated to airbnb business model.